-is a military law expert whose firm exclusively focuses on aggressively defending military members.
-He has been ranked in 2009 through 2016 by one ranking service as one of the top three civilian military defense lawyers in the United States.
-He has been in private practice for over 21-years, where he has been lead defense counsel in military criminal investigations, trials and boards.
-In 2011, the U.S. Department of Defense selected Stephen to serve as civilian counsel before the Military Commissions located at Guantanamo Bay, Cuba.
-Mr. Carpenter maintains a security clearance.
+aggressively advocates for active duty military members before General, Special and Summary Courts-martial.
+In 2017, his firm orchestrated 6 full aquittals in sexual assault charged cases.
+Stephen has been ranked by one preminent online authority, Avvo.com, as one of the top civilian military defense lawyers in the country.
+(Currently No. 1) He has been in private practice for over 23-years, where he has been lead defense counsel in military criminal investigations, trials and boards.
+In 2011, the U.S. Department of Defense selected him to serve as civilian counsel before the Military Commissions located at Guantanamo Bay, Cuba.
+Accordingly, Stephen maintains a top secret security clearance.

-He regularly represents uniformed members in Article 32 investigations and during court-martial trials and appeals.
-His company also represents uniformed members in adverse administrative hearings, as well as during informal and formal command investigations.
+Stephen regularly represents uniformed members in Article 32, UCMJ investigations and during court-martial trials and appeals.
+His firm also represents uniformed members in adverse administrative hearings, as well as during informal and formal command investigations.

 When not appearing before military courts and administrative boards, Mr. Carpenter lectures about military justice.
 He was invited to speak at the 2010 Western United States Military Defense Conference which focused on the Defense of Military Sexual Assault Cases.